Last updated on November 25th, 2021

-Once the reel is fully lubricated inside and out, you may also want to strip out the old fishing line and replace if needed.
+Once the reel is fully lubricated inside and out, you may also want to strip out the old fishing line and replace it if needed.

-Also, it is important to back off any drag on your reels prior to lay-up for the winter to minimize stress related issues on the washers and further extend their usable lifespan.
+Also, it is important to back off any drag on your reels prior to lay-up for the winter to minimize stress-related issues on the washers and further extend their usable lifespan.

 If you aren’t entirely sure how to clean the reel, it may be more practical to take your reel collection to a reel specialist or a reliable local tackle shop for proper maintenance.